Skip to main content

 The Upper Circuit:

-The Upper circuit “Circuito Supetior” is roughly an hour, about a mile or so long and the shortest trail.
-It is a nice easy introduction to the waterfalls, at first sight they’re extremely impressive but the fun element is knowing the best has yet to come.
+The Upper circuit “Circuito Superior” is roughly an hour, about a mile or so long and the shortest trail.
+It is a nice easy introduction to the waterfalls, at first sight, they’re extremely impressive but the fun element is knowing the best has yet to come.

 Instead the Upper Circuit is exactly what you would expect, a trail that runs along the top of the waterfalls.
 It ends where the lower circuit begins, making it the perfect start to the day.